New study details sexual abuse by German Catholic priests over decades: Der Spiegel

 He added that the organization would issue a statement later on Wednesday.

+The Roman Catholic Church, which has more than 1.2 billion adherents worldwide, has grappled in recent years with reports of sexual abuse by clergy that have badly tarnished its moral authority.

-The study examined more than 38,000 personnel and reference files from 27 German dioceses and showed that more than half of the victims were aged at most 13 years old at the time of the crime, Spiegel reported.
+The German study examined more than 38,000 personnel and reference files from 27 dioceses around the country and showed that more than half of the victims were aged at most 13 years old at the time of the crime, Spiegel reported.

+About one in six of the cases documented involved a form of rape and three quarters of the victims were abused in a church or through a pastoral relationship with the abuser, Spiegel cited the study as saying.

+In many cases, pieces of evidence were destroyed or manipulated, it added.

 The German Bishops’ Conference commissioned the “strictly confidential” study and Cardinal Reinhard Marx, its chairman, is expected to present its findings later this month, Spiegel said.